High School DxD: Anime

 At the 2016 Fantasia Bunko Daikanshasai, Fujimi Shobo announced that a new anime series was in production.
 In October 2017, it was announced that the fourth season is titled High School DxD Hero (ハイスクールD×D Hero, Haisukūru Dī Dī Hīrō) and it aired from April to July 2018.
-The season was produced by Passione, replacing TNK.
-Following the premiere of the fourth season, there has been no official statement regarding the production or release of a fifth season of Highschool DxD.
+The season was produced by Passione, replacing TNK and using Clip Studio Paint.

 In North America, all four seasons are licensed by Funimation for simulcast on their video website before releasing the series on DVD and Blu-ray and in Australia by Madman Entertainment.
 Manga Entertainment have licensed the series in the UK for a DVD and Blu-ray release in 2014.
 Funimation released the first season of High School DxD on DVD and Blu-ray on August 20, 2013.
 Funimation released the second season of High School DxD titled High School DXD New on DVD and Blu-ray on November 11, 2014.
 Funimation released the third season of High School DxD titled High School DXD BorN on DVD and Blu-ray on September 6, 2016.
 Funimation has also licensed High School DxD Hero and streamed it with a simuldub on May 1, 2018.
 The series has also been simulcast by Crunchyroll.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 The series is licensed in Australia by Madman Entertainment, but it was not released in New Zealand after the Office of Film and Literature Classification (OFLC) classified it objectionable it because "it encourages and legitimizes the pursuit of young persons as viable adult sexual partners".
 The series was reclassified R16 in 2022.
 High School DxD Hero is licensed by Funimation in Australia and New Zealand, with Madman Entertainment handling distribution.

 Music

 The music of the High School DxD series was composed by Ryosuke Nakanishi.
 Eight pieces of theme music are used for the three seasons.
 The opening theme for the first season is "Trip -Innocent of D-", performed by Larval Stage Planning, while the ending theme song is "STUDYxSTUDY" by the voice actress unit StylipS, consisting of Arisa Noto, Yui Ogura, Kaori Ishihara, and Maho Matsunaga, who all had voice roles in the anime.
 The songs were released as CD singles on January 25 and February 5, 2012, respectively, under the Lantis label.
 An original soundtrack was released on March 21, 2012, also under the Lantis label.
-A character song mini-album, called High School DxD GirlsxSongs! (『ハイスクールD×D』Girls×Songs!, Haisukūru Dī Dī Gāruzu Songuzu!), featuring the main female cast from the anime series, was released on June 27, 2012 under the Lantis label.
+A character song mini-album, called High School DxD GirlsxSongs! (『ハイスクールD×D』Girls×Songs!, Haisukūru Dī Dī Gāruzu Songuzu!), featuring the main female cast from the anime series, was released on June 27, 2012, under the Lantis label.